Priya-1022/SQL-Programs-Anudip/README.md

 # Anudip SQL Programs Repository

-This repository contains a collection of SQL programs developed for Anudip, aimed at [provide a brief description of the purpose or goal of the programs].
-These programs cover various aspects of [mention the specific areas or modules the programs address].
+This repository contains a collection of SQL programs developed for Anudip, aimed at Assignment Solution.
+These programs cover various aspects of Real life Problems.

 ## Table of Contents